granthoechst/dynamic-paragraph/README.md

 This code uses a dynamic programming algorithm to quickly and efficiently format a paragraph of text such that it minimizes the total amount of white space at the ends of the lines.
 This "penalty" is the difference between the number of characters on a line and the character limit specified by the user.
-No line will ever exceed the character limit.
+No line will ever exceed the character limit, and any extra space on the last line is not included in the penalty count.

 To run the code, download the files into a directory and run:

 	python paragraph.py [INPUT FILE (.txt)] [CHARACTER LIMIT (INT)]

 This will print to the terminal an aesthetically formatted paragraph, and will also print out the total penalty across all lines.
-You can use any input text file you choose, but I've included a sample here for you as well.
+You can use any input text file you choose, but I've included a sample here for you as well (a personal favorite, Robin Williams's monologue from Good Will Hunting).

 The code works by using a dynamic lookup table to determine the best way to pack words onto a given line whereby by the sum of